 For more information on Masardis, read the info page from the Presque Isle Area Chamber of Commerce.
 The next town downstream is Ashland, Maine, known as the gateway to the North Maine Woods.
 Ashland is home to a diner and a grocery store.
 The nearest large town is Presque Isle, about a 35 minute drive, where there is lots of shopping as well as airline and bus service.

 During residential programs students live in Moose Vegas.
-It’s sometimes referred to as the top of the hill, because it is the highest point on the property and the ground is dry.
-You can drive to Moose Vegas to pick up and drop off gear and supplies, but parking is a few hundred yards down the road.
+It is a high point on the property and the ground is dry.
+You can drive to Moose Vegas to pick up and drop off gear and supplies, but parking is a few hundred yards down the road at the Whiskey Jack Woods Parking Lot.
 Moose Vegas has a well, outdoor shower stall, humanure outhouses and a large field and outdoor cooking area.

 During our spring, summer and fall courses students stay their own tent.
 They also build a variety of different shelters and stay in them for several days, or for the duration of their stay if they choose.
 You will not be carrying your tent any distance, so plan to get one that’s comfortable even if it’s heavy and bulky.
 During the winter program, students stay in woodstove-heated shelters while at our home base, and in woodstove-heated wall tents in the bush.